RoytenBerge/TorreApplication/README.md

 https://github.com/RoytenBerge/TorreApplication/tree/master/Website

 ## Back-end
 I have created a small restfull api file that can be hosted anywhere.
 The API is very small.
 The only endpoint in it is the root http://flask-env.xhrwxkncvd.us-east-2.elasticbeanstalk.com/ and by adding a string behind it, it can be queried.
-On www.roytenberge.com/torre the api can be tested with a simple GUI.
+On www.roytenberge.com/ under the torre tab, the api can be tested with a simple GUI.
 The network is not working very well because this is a smaller version (the bigger one needed a bigger aws instance and that would have cost me too much).

 https://github.com/RoytenBerge/TorreApplication/blob/master/API/